 Increased occupancy levels in nursing homes inevitably impose amplified stress on staffing.
 A larger resident population’s inevitable consequence is a workload surge for the staff, translating to elongated working hours and an inevitable decline in care quality.

-This increased strain can instigate burnout, job dissatisfaction and precipitate elevated turnover rates among nursing home staff.
+This increased strain can instigate burnout, and job dissatisfaction and precipitate elevated turnover rates among nursing home staff.

 Being Understaffed Means Reduced Productivity and Possible Closures